Tenor-Z/WiiDissect/README.md

-# WiiInfoDump
+# WiiDissect
-A simple homebrew application for the Nintendo Wii that prints hardware information
+A simple homebrew application for the Nintendo Wii that prints hardware information.
+This program should make developing programs for the Nintendo Wii more easier.